pjaudiomv/meeting-list-lite/readme.txt

 * Fully compatible with the TSML data format

 **Data Source Requirements:**
 Your data source must follow the [TSML specification](https://github.com/code4recovery/spec).
-For in-person meetings, latitude and longitude coordinates must already be included in your data—this plugin does not perform geocoding.
+For in-person meetings, latitude and longitude coordinates must already be included in your data, this plugin does not perform geocoding.

 To display your meetings, simply add the `[tsml_ui]` shortcode to any page or post, and configure your data source URL in the plugin settings.